719 Port Monmouth Road, Port Monmouth, NJ 07758

 Bayshore Waterfront Park Activity Center

 This park is also home of the Bayshore Waterfront Park Activity Center (Seabrook-Wilson House), one of the oldest surviving houses in the region.
 This large frame building, dating back to the early 1700's, was constructed in several phases over the course of two hundred years.
 The Park System acquired the building from Middletown Township in 1998.
 The building has been fully restored and now hosts Park System nature and history programs.
 Most programs require pre-registration.
-Upcoming programs at Bayshore Waterfront Park may be found be using our program search tool here
+Visit our programs and registration page

 Please be aware NJ anglers age 16 and up are now required to register with the NJ Saltwater Angler Registry (for free) to fish in marine and fresh tidal waters of NJ.
 For more information regarding the registration, click here